Updated: 5 days ago

 Anyone who has ever been published knows the all-too familiar dread of "the edit."
-I've been edited countless times and I still get a slight twinge of anxiety right before I send my work to the editor.
+I've been edited countless times and I still get a slight twinge of anxiety right before I send my work to an editor.

 DING, DING, DING